-What a Typical Sleep Schedule Looks Like for an 18 Month- to 2.5-year-old
+What a Typical Sleep Schedule Looks Like for an 18 Month

-When a child is 18 months old, it’s advised they get 11.25 hours of nighttime and 2.25 hours of afternoon sleep.
+Typical sleep schedule, when a child is 18 months old, it’s advised they get 11.25 hours of nighttime and 2.25 hours of afternoon sleep.
 By age 2, nighttime sleep drops to 11 hours with 2 hours during the day.
 Over the next year, their sleep average will drop to 10.
-5 hours of nighttime sleep and 1.5 hours of daytime sleep.
+5 hours of nighttime nap sleep schedule and 1.5 hours of daytime sleep.

 Fears and anxieties.
 Parents can also expect a second wave of separation anxiety at around 18 months.
 A nice, long, predictable transition to bedtime can help associate bedtime with quality time spent with parents and dispel lingering anxieties around bedtime.
 Starting in this age group, toddlers may also begin experiencing nightmares or night terrors for the first time.
 Beginning potty training at this age can also complicate bedtime.